ianthropos88/awscloud_web_app_Ch.4/README.md

-# **Deploy the Application and Database within 3 Environments (Development, Staging, Production)** :computer: #
+# **Deploy the Application and Database within 3 Environments (Development, Staging, & Production)** :computer: #

 In the DevOps world, we sometimes struggle with terminology.

-A stage is a stack that you deploy for a specific purpose.
+Note: A stage is a stack that you deploy for a specific purpose.

 Stages are used in code pipelines to provide an on-ramp to push code changes from smaller to wider audiences.
 For example, a change will typically start with a dev stage (either a team or a personal dev stack).
 If the change works on the dev stage, a team may next push it to a test stage where internal stakeholders can access it, followed by a staging stage where it's available to a limited number of external customers.
 Finally, if the change passes all automated and manual tests, it'll be pushed to the production stage.